ValeraDanger/ESP32_UV_lamp/README.md

  - `settimer` : set relay on for some time
  - `pause` : pause timer until start
  - `start` : start paused timer
+ - `status` : returns timer status (3 or 4, and 5 if paused)
+ - `gettime` : returns timer time left in ms

 -`<other>` : other arguments for diffrent object.